colbygk/ARS/README.md

- If you wish to rebuild the ars-server, you should have GOPATH set (already done for you under the Vagrant VM). e.g.
+ If you wish to rebuild the ars-server, you should have GOPATH set (already done for you under the Vagrant VM, i.e. you should only need to do this if you're not using Vagrant). e.g.

      $ export GOPATH="/Users/colby/Spring2015/CS460/repos/ARS/go"